-Clutch problem diagnosis and repairs may be required whether you have a hydraulic or a manually operated clutch assembly.
-Clutches are made of friction material that is designed to wear away similar to the way brake pads wear.
+Clutch problem diagnosis and repairs may be required whether you have a hydraulic or a manually operated system.
+Clutches are made of friction material designed to wear away similar to the way brake pads wear.

-Replacing the clutch disc is not the only type of maintenance that is required when it comes to manual transmissions.
-Vehicles with external clutch linkage will require periodic lubrication of these components.
-Failure to perform lubricating operations can also reduce the life of your disc and cause other clutch problems.
+Replacing the friction disc is not the only type of maintenance that's required when it comes to manual transmissions.
+Vehicles with external linkage will require periodic lubrication of these components.
+Failure to perform lubricating operations can also reduce the life of the disc and cause other clutch problems.

 The clutch slipping condition is probably the most common issue complained about from drivers with manual transmissions.
-Clutch slippage is a condition in which the engine overpowers the friction coupling attaching it to the transmission and in turn the drive wheels.
+Slippage is a condition in which the engine overpowers the friction coupling attaching it to the transmission and in turn the drive wheels.

 The other way to test for a slipping clutch problem is to perform a stall test.
 This is best performed by an experienced mechanic that has done this before.
 When performing a stall test safety should be a concern.

-The parking brake should be applied and all four wheels should be blocked to prevent the vehicle from surging forward.
-In a clutch stall test the clutch should be able to be released and stall the engine.
+They apply the parking brake and block all four wheels to prevent the vehicle from surging forward.
+In a stall test the clutch should be able to be released and stall the engine.

-Note that the causes of a slipping clutch problem can be caused by other vehicle related problems.
-An example would be a rear main seal oil leak that is dripping on the clutch disc itself.
-An oil soaked clutch will definitely slip just as a worn clutch disc.
+Also remember the problem of flywheel slip can be caused by other vehicle related issues.
+An example would be a rear main seal oil leak dripping on the clutch disc itself.
+An oil soaked clutch will slip and exhibit the same symptoms as a worn friction disc.
 This happened on my 300zx and I wrote an article about the other clutch problem the Z had.

-Although a clutch dragging and binding is not as common as a slipping condition mentioned above I have seen it enough to briefly discuss it.
+Although dragging and binding is not as common as the slipping condition mentioned above, I have seen it enough to briefly discuss it.
 This condition can also cause some expensive internal transmission damage if ignored long enough.

-The reason for this is that the main shaft on the manual transmission will continue to spin.
-When the clutch pedal is pushed to the floor the clutch should fully release and allow the input shaft to stop turning within 2 seconds.
+The reason is the main shaft on the manual transmission will continue to spin.
+When the clutch pedal is pushed to the floor the it should fully release and allow the input shaft to stop turning within 2 seconds.
 If it continues to turn shifting can become difficult.
-This is especially true for reverse because this gear is usually not synchronized.
+This is especially true for reverse, because this gear is usually not synchronized.

 This next link has several articles about manual transmissions and problems associated with them.
 Also a few more clutch articles are listed in the manual drive trains section.